petarchou/Addonis/README.md

 ### Clone
 - Clone or download the project on your local machine using `https://gitlab.com/group-061/addonis`
-- All the `code` required to get started

 ### Database Replication
 - Run the scripts in the `DB folder` in the project
-- All the `code` required to get started

 ### Login Details